fpserg/RealMe/docs/PRODUCT/MORNING_SERPENT_PROTOCOL.md

 Execute internally:

-Steward, Chronicles
+> Steward, Chronicles

-Generate the Chronicle in the canonical format.
+The Steward uses:

+- Operational Record;
+- WBTD;
+- Chronicle Style Guide;
+- World Model.

-The Chronicle becomes the permanent historical interpretation of the previous operational day.
+The Chronicle becomes the permanent historical interpretation of the completed day.

+No operational state may be modified during Chronicle generation.

 ---